Grislow/KnowledgeBase/resources/glossary.md

 &nbsp;
 # N

+## Namespacing
+Various techniques used to organize code so that it doesn't polute the global namespace.

 ## Naming conflict
 Also called a naming collision is when two identifiers within a given scope are identical.